-Dr. Rubio focuses her research and teaching in the area of Christian ethics.
-She has a strong commitment to bridging the traditional gap between personal morality and social justice.
-Her research interests include: marriage, children, sexuality, and gender, as well as moral cooperation with evil, urban poverty, religion and politics, and food ethics.
+Dr. Rubio focuses her research and teaching in the area of Catholic moral theology.
+She has a strong commitment to bridging the traditional gap between sexual ethics and social ethics.
+Her research interests include marriage and family, faith-based responses to poverty, moral cooperation with evil in social ethics, and political theology.

-Her first book, A Christian Theology of Marriage and Family (2003), provides an introduction to Catholic theology on the family and emphasizes the family’s social mission.
+Her first book, A Christian Theology of Marriage and Family (Paulist, 2003), provides an introduction to Catholic theology on the family and emphasizes the family’s social mission.
 It is often used in undergraduate courses on Christian marriage.
-With Charles E. Curran, she co-edited Readings in Moral Theology No. 15: Marriage (2009).
+With Charles E. Curran, she co-edited Readings in Moral Theology No. 15: Marriage (Paulist, 2009).
 The book is part of a series formerly edited by Curran and the late Richard A. McCormick.
-Georgetown University published her second monograph, Family Ethics: Practices for Christians (2010) in their Moral Tradition series (James Keenan, SJ, editor).
-In her current book project, she is trying to find common ground between American Christians on issues like poverty, marriage, abortion, and end of life care.
+Georgetown University Press published her monograph, Family Ethics: Practices for Christians (2010) in their Moral Tradition series (James Keenan, SJ, editor).
+In Between the Personal and Political: Catholic Hope for Common Ground, (Georgetown, 2015) she attempts to move Catholics beyond culture war divisions to dialogue on poverty, marriage, abortion, and end of life care.

 Dr. Rubio holds a B.A. in Political Science from Yale University (1987), an M.T.S. from Harvard Divinity School (1991), and a Ph.D. in Religion and Social Ethics from the University of Southern California (1995).

 In 2003 and 2007, she was chosen by SLU students to receive Faculty Excellence awards.
 She is the past director of the MA program in Theological Studies and the Mev Puleo Scholarship program.
 She is married to Marty, who teaches history at Villa Duchesne High School, and they have three sons--Stephen, Tom, and Dominic.